 We are the Wandering Wheatleys – aka Val, Nick, and our little traveling toddler, Humphrey.

-Read on to find out the amazing journey that resulting in the Wandering Wheatleys travel blog!
+Read on to find out the amazing journey that resulted in the Wandering Wheatleys travel blog!

 The Early Years

 Nick and I originally met back in 2005 – Nick had just moved from Atlanta to Portland (Oregon) and I interviewed him for a dismal job in life insurance sales.
 He politely declined the position but took another job directly across the hall.

 Things were strictly platonic until 2011 when we reconnected over a love for bowling and karaoke and it took me picking up and moving to Hawaii for Nick to realize the deep passionate love that was emanating in his heart for me (I’m writing so I’ll recall the story how I want…).
 I rid myself of my worldly belongings and moved to the gorgeous island of Oahu and he followed shortly thereafter.